Mah514/CISC867Project/README.md

 --test_list dataset/Xray14_test_official.txt
 ```

 This should train and test the model, outputting the AUC values over 14 trials.
+Or for CRLM dataset change the --data_set CRLM and the corresposnding image lists files

 ## Segmentation